siudesu/BinaryArchive/DOCUMENTATION.md

 </br>

 # *.clearCache
-<div style="background-color:#23CBFF10;font-size:16px;vertical-align:middle;padding:5px"> Syntax: MODULE.clearCache( binaryArchiveData ) </div>

-- Clears ALL cached binary data from specified archive.
-This function takes a single argument, `binaryArchiveData`.
+Clears **ALL** cached data from specified archive.

+### Syntax:
+- MODULE.clearCache( binaryArchiveData )

 ### Parameters:

-- binaryArchiveData (*optional*, active archive will be used if none provided)
+- binaryArchiveData (optional)
 	- [Table](https://docs.coronalabs.com/api/type/Table.html).
 The `binaryArchiveData` is the table returned when using [*.load](#load).

+	- If note provided, it will default to current active archive
-> Note: Clearing cache does nothing unless "enableCache" is set to `true`.
+> Note: Clearing cache does nothing unless "enableCache" flag is set to `true`.
 Clearing cache does not affect existing objects.

 </br>